 Despite the many barriers they faced, Delphine and Alfred cherished their lives, their children and their Deaf culture.
 They knew that being deaf and/or hard of hearing or even deaf/blind is not a barrier, but a cultural identity.

 Throughout their lives, it naturally became who they were – a deaf married couple with three hearing children living in a predominately hearing world.
 They overcame all obstacles and accomplished all the goals and dreams they had for themselves and their three children.

 Alfred Jr., Annebelle and James understood the struggles their parents and other deaf persons faced living in a predominately hearing society.
 While they watched them navigate through life as deaf people, they learned that Al and Del did not allow their being deaf to interfere with everyday living.

 Growing up, they learned from experience that resources, services and opportunities were not always available and accessible to their parents.
 They vowed to make a change; to help the Deaf community that they were a part of.

-“Promoting opportunities for the Deaf Community is what we do.”
+“Promoting opportunities for the Deaf Community is who we are and what we do!”